torgbuiedunyenyo/infinite-book/README.md

 1. **Access control validation:**
    - For page N > 1: verify page N-1 exists
    - For page 1 of non-canonical seeds: verify referrer contains [[this seed]] as a reference
-2. Check for up to 2 neighboring pages in each direction
+2. Retrieve up to 2 previous pages for continuity context
-3. Retrieve relevant canonical facts for world consistency
+3. Retrieve relevant canonical facts for world consistency (up to 12 via full-text search)
 4. For pages > 1: retrieve book synopsis and page 1 opening for narrative anchoring
 5. Build a structured prompt with world essence, context, and guidelines
 6. Generate via Claude Opus 4.5 with extended thinking